klenin/cats-main/CodingStyle.md

 ## Whitespace
 * Perl code MUST be indented by 4 (four) spaces.
-* Template and Javascript code SHOULD be indented by 2 (two) spaces.
+* Template and Javascript code MUST be indented by 2 (two) spaces.
 * Code MUST NOT contain trailing spaces.
 In particular, spaces to the right of operators demanded by conventions below MUST NOT be present if the line is split after the operator.
 * Code MUST NOT contain tab characters.
 * Operators, including fat comma (`=>`) and conditional (`?:`) MUST be surrounded by a single space from each side.